Dalton

 We landed on one particular photo and there was something about Dalton in it.
 He was posed just so, something about the arch of his hand, almost impossibly bent, a little gay flourish.
 He was so fully himself in this photo, from his turned out feet to the effete tip of his pinky finger; whatever spirit he was in this lifetime–whatever tortured but beautiful magic that innervated his body and brought him to life¬had been entirely captured by this cheap 1998 disposable camera, and printed at some CVS photo department on Santa Monica Blvd.

+The 20th anniversary of someone’s death is a totally arbitrary and meaningless milestone.
 But I’m thinking about him today, and I wanted to write about him.
 Words give form.
 He’s a significant part of Poke Acupuncture.
-It matters to me that he is written about and documented into the fiber of this project.
+It matters to me that he is written into the very fiber of this project.
 (He died before social media; he would have developed such an unhealthy relationship to it.)

 Better start over.”